Amit091/node-Db-migration/README.md

 A sample project to demonstrate the usage of Passport.js in nodejs for authentication and session-ejs-layouts

-also demonstrating ejs layouts fature like express-handlebar using ejs express express express-ejs-layouts

 * Modules used:
     * passport
     * bcryptjs,